BiodiversityLab/bioscann/README.md

 ## Convert polygon data into individual instances
 In this step we create the cropping windows for the individual instances that we use for model training and evaluation.
-For simplicity we show the `bioscann` wokflow for only one of the five separate bioregional subsets of the data, namely the southern boreal region.
+For simplicity we show the `bioscann` workflow for only one of the five separate bioregional subsets of the data, namely the southern boreal region.

 ```commandline
 python crop_windows_from_polygons.py \